Gims: Personal life

-In early 2022, he relaunches the procedure for obtaining French nationality.
+According to an investigation by the newspaper Le Parisien, his first application for nationality was blocked for failure to pay fines for traffic offenses, as well as to his inability to establish the center of his material interests in France; the performer and his family lived too much in Morocco and not enough in France to be considered French.
+In early 2022, he relaunched the procedure for obtaining French nationality.
 The Minister of the Interior, Gérald Darmanin, estimated on 25 January 2022 on France Inter that the rapper's recent comments on the New Year did not demonstrate "good proof of assimilation into French society", going to against article 21-24 of the Napoleonic Code.
-However, the minister assures that his request would be, like all the others, re-examined by his services.
+However, the minister assured that his request would be, like all the others, re-examined by his services.
+He has a Congolese diplomatic passport obtained in 2022.

+Gims converted to Islam in 2004.
+Originally a Catholic, he said in 2016 that conversations with Barack Adama, his friend from the group Sexion d'Assaut, convinced him to convert to Islam, as well as an interview with an imam.
+In 2005, he joined the revivalist movement of the Tablighi Jamaat, which he then left and now considers a cult.
+He says in a documentary dedicated to him on Netflix: "There were people who ended up dead, committed suicide in Iraq.
+People who were close to me, and that freaked me out.
+I don't know where I could have ended up."
+Gims also is an anime enjoyer; having multiple anime references in his music.
+One example is in his hit song "SPIDER," where it references Demon Slayer and One Piece—two very popular animes.

 Monstre Marin Corporation

 In 2013, Gims founded Monstre Marin Corporation with Pascal Nègre.
 The latter announces the direct integration of MMC into Universal.
 "Gims is one of the most gifted artists of his generation!
 I am delighted to accompany him with Universal Music in his discovery of new talents and in the development of his label Sea Monster", he explains on his Twitter page.
 The label's logo was unveiled in early 2014.
 In February 2014, L'Algérino joined the label, followed in June 2014 by Mac Tyer.
 Monstre Marin Corporation published its first compilation La Monster Party chapitre 1 on 30 June 2014.
 According to BFM TV, Gims sold 50% of the label Monstre Marin Corporation in 2014 for 500,000 euros.
 This structure sold to Universal Music France brought together many artists such as Vitaa, Souf, Mac Tyer, L'Algérino, MA2X, Lartiste or even the Marin Monster duo, now all gone and replaced by emerging artists like DJ Arafat, DJ Last One, Amalya or Savana blues.
 The label ends its activities on 13 January 2020.